furbooru/philomena/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Important note**
+If the feature you are requesting is not specific to Furbooru, please send your request to the [upstream repository](https://github.com/philomena-dev/philomena) instead.
+- [ ] My feature request is specific to Furbooru

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]